Diogo-Paulico/PyNewsletter/README.md

 All you need to do is modify the [config.py](config.py) file to get it to work for your needs<br/>
 DISCLAIMER: This was only tested using a Gmail account it may not work for other email accounts

+## How does it work?

+* Load the contacts from the CSV file specified in the [config.py](config.py)
+* Check if anyone unsubscribed by accessing the email used to send the newsletters using the IMAP protocol, filtering by unseen messages with the subject specified in said config file (CANCEL_SUBJECT_KEYWORD)
+* Contacts unsubscribed will be removed from CSV, if SEND_UNSUB_MESSAGE is true, they will get an email you can specify in the config file
+* All the contacts that remain in the emailling list will be sent the newsletter specified in the config file

 ## Authors

 * **Diogo Paulico** - *Initial work*